Dear colleagues, Space Grant alumnus & friends:

 - Establishing New Affiliate Members The Consortium Executive Board has been exploring various possibilities to include non-affiliate state institutions in the Consortium's activities through our Associates' Award competition.

-A summary of the outcomes of the above efforts were reported by students at the annual consortium meeting held in April of this year at Washington University in St. Louis.
+The outcomes of the above efforts were reported by students and faculty at the Consortium's Annual Spring Meeting, which was held in April of this year at the Missouri University of Science and Technology.
 44 research papers written by graduate, undergraduate, and high school students

 were presented during the meeting.
 These students were from several institutions in the State of Missouri: Missouri State University, Washington University in St. Louis, University of Missouri-Columbia, University of Missouri-St. Louis, Missouri University